bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 ```

+Coils are defined as single-bit values that represent the status of a input/output value.
+They are boolean variables.
+For integration with relay control, since the relays are arranged in BANKS, a single BANK May be considered a coil byte, with each bit representing the status of a relay.

 The master sends request to the slave which then interprets the request to determine which operation it should perfom (read coils, etc)